 Who can receive the death benefit?

-The application must be filed with the Régie within 5 years after the date of death.
+The application must be filed within 5 years after the date of death.

 - If the death benefit amount paid for the funeral expenses is less than 2 500 $, the difference is granted to the heirs if they have not renounced the estate.

-- The Régie does not reimburse fees related to funeral services previously paid by the deceased.
+- We do not reimburse fees related to funeral services previously paid by the deceased.
 In that case, the death benefit could be paid to the heirs or other eligible persons, if they file an application.